LuFernandoMG/ethonline24/contracts/README.md

 **distributeTokens**: After minting, this function distributes the tokens to the investors based on their investment.

 **Security Considerations**:
-- `mintTokens` and `distributeTokens` are protected by `onlyOwner` to ensure that only the platform can mint and distribute tokens.
-- Uses OpenZeppelin's `ReentrancyGuard` to prevent reentrancy attacks and `Ownable` for access control.
+- Uses OpenZeppelin's `ReentrancyGuard` to prevent reentrancy attacks.

 **Events:**
 - `TokensMinted`: Emitted when tokens are minted successfully.